arstarkir/arstarkir/README.md

 <div align="center">
   Computer Science student from Ukraine, currently studying at Michigan State University.
-  And a Game Programmer with expireance in Unity, C#, PyGame, Python
+  And a Game Programmer with experience in Unity, C#, PyGame, Python
 </div>

 <div align="center">